ajguerrer/stonerose-vscode/README.md

-# stonerose
+# StoneRose

+Washed out color theme with stony blues and rosy reds.
-Some might say its "subtle"; others say "its where your eyes go to die".
+Some might say it's "subtle".
+Others will say it's "where your eyes go to die".